krumbunny/glazemixup.com/src/manual/background/oxides.md

 along with more exotic feldspars like spodumene, a lithium feldspar.

-A feldspar over eons of weathering might decompose, with the fluxes being washed away.
+A feldspar over eons of weathering might decompose, with the fluxes being washed away to the sea.
 You might wind up with just some alumina, silica and chemical water bound together in tiny platelets.
 That's *clay*.

-You can see why a feldspar is a good starting point for getting the basic oxide ingredients you need for a glaze.
+So you can see why a feldspar is a good starting point for getting the basic oxide ingredients you need for a glaze.
 Add some more silica and clay (for alumina) as needed, some flux material to get it all to melt,